-If you haven’t started the Tableau yet, Double click on the Tableau desktop to open.
+If you have not started the Tableau yet, Double click on the Tableau desktop to open.
 Once it is open, it looks like below screenshot

 First, Under the Connect to a Server section, Please select the Microsoft Analysis Services Option

-Once you selected the Microsoft Analysis Services Option, a new window will be opened to configure the Server Connections.
+Once you selected the Microsoft Analysis Services Option, a new window will open to configure the Server Connections.

 - Server: Please specify the instance name to connect with Microsoft Analysis Services.

 - Local Cube File: If the Cube file is in your file system then select this option.

-- Enter information to log on to the server: Please select, How you want to connect with Microsoft Analysis Services?.
+- Enter information to log on to the server: Use this section to decide how you want to connect with Microsoft Analysis Services.
 If you want to use the current windows login credentials then select Use Windows Authentication option otherwise, Please select Use specific Username and Password option and specify the credentials (User name and Password) to access the SQL Server.

 For now, we just used our own instance and click on OK button

 If you want to choose the cube file from local hard drive then select Local Cube File option.
-Once you selected this option, Browse button will be enabled to navigate us the entire file system as shown below.
-You can download this Cube from Microsoft official Download Center for free.
+Once you selected this option, Browse button will enable to navigate us the entire file system as shown below.
+You can download this Cube from Microsoft official Download Center.

-After you click OK button, below screenshot will be appeared.
+After you click OK button, below screenshot will appear.
 Please understand the following option before you start creating report

 - This section will display the Instance name we used to connect with the Microsoft Analysis Services.

 - Select a Database: This section will display the list Microsoft Analysis Services Databases available for that instance.

 - Select a Cube: This section will display the list of Cubes present in selected Microsoft Analysis Services Database.

 - This region will display the Measures and Dimensions available in the selected cube.